-My mother turned eighty nine a month ago, and it is not going well.
+My mother turned eighty nine a little over a month ago, and it is not going well.
 Age has hit her in most of the ways it can; diminished in all capacities, the already considerable psychological issues of her younger life exacerbated to cartoonish proportion.
 I suppose there are people who manage to get older without a parade of indignities accompanying the process but she didn’t make that list.
 Trying to deal with this in a way that will provide the best care possible has been made unnecessarily difficult due to an unpleasant family dynamic.
 We don’t need any further exploration of all that except to say that my unusual pattern of rumination on the events as they’ve unfolded has reasons, old and deep , that validate the less than sentimental nature of my perspective.
 That’s my story and I’m sticking to it.

 Despite the somewhat icy tone of the preceding paragraph there is one imprint on my life that my mother made which has been uniformly positive.
 At the earliest stages of my education she encouraged my reading, and did so with a forward thinking that was not an otherwise large part of her relationship with me.
 The oldest memory I have of her talking to me about it dates back to a summer during my grade school years.
 Having completed my vacation list of books I asked her if it was okay to read some comics.
 More than forty five years later I can still hear her tell me, “as long as you’re reading.”
 Not soaring oratory but perfect in its own way, and of deep and lasting impact.
 Over the ensuing decades I have had ample cause to reflect on the way being an avid reader has played a role in my life.
 Reading has opened a world to me I could never have visited otherwise.
 When I had not a pot to piss in or a window to throw it out of, I could still travel any where.
 Rainy days and interminable bus rides have been made easier.
 Most important, the discipline of spending hours at a time following someone else’s thoughts has (I hope) left me more ordered in my own thinking.
 That simple but solid foundation in a fundamental skill has echoed through out my life both in and out of the academic setting.
 Whatever else may have been lacking in her parenting those five words spoken to me at a young age have never stopped being a gift.
 Reading came quickly to me, and I enjoyed it commensurately but that doesn’t mean it couldn’t have turned into a chore.
 I’m grateful to have that day to think about as her story winds down; I only wish there had been more like it.